secretstartups/handbook/content/handbook/support/license-and-renewals/workflows/self-managed/trials.md

 - If the AE has not first utilized the SFDC process, then the L&R Support engineer should direct them there, add the `Deviation from SM License Extension Workflow` and close the ticket.

-#### Customer requests for temporary license extension
+#### Customer requests for a license extension

-For tracking customer requests for a temporary extension, it becomes a manual process relying on either the customer to select the right problem type or the SE to review the problem type and fix it if it's wrong.
-Therefore if a customer contacts us requesting a temporary extension then we can add the macro `Customer Request for SM License Extension` to redirect the customer to their AE.
-In this scenario, you should modify the macro to provide the customer with their sales AE’s email address.
+For tracking customer requests for a license extension, we rely on the SE to review the problem type and fix it if it's wrong.
+When a customer submits a ticket requesting a license extension, we should apply the macro `Customer Request for SM License Extension` to redirect the customer to their AE.
+In this scenario, we need to modify the template text to provide the customer with their AE’s email address.

 This macro will automatically add the tag `lnr_sm_extension_customer_request` to track these instances.